Step 1

 Step 3

-Go to your Parish Meeting on Wednesday 2 November - see Step 1 for time and location.
+Go to your Parish Meeting - the notices in Step 1 will tell you the time and location.

 Anyone can go to a parish meeting but only those on the electoral roll can vote in the elections.